viktor-decker/viktor-decker.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am interested in how education affects careers on the labor market and work in the project [From School to Career: Towards A Career Perspective on the Labor Market Returns to Education (CAREER)](https://careerproject.eu/) where I examine just that.
-Together with our colleagues we aim to develop a better understanding of workers’ employment trajectories in the context of changing labour markets.
-My dissertation focuses particularly on the drivers of education-based career inequality such as differences in occupational mobility, task content, and further training.
-I am also interested in how technological change and characteristics of educational systems tip the scales.
+I am interested in how key life stages—such as schooling and work—shape political attitudes and life outcomes.
+At University of Bonn, I am affiliated with the chair of political economy held by <a href='https://www.politik-soziologie.uni-bonn.de/de/personal-politikwissenschaft/prof-dr-paul-marx'>Paul Marx</a>.